nocomplexity/securitybydesign/prevention.md

 Prevention of cyber security incidents is always better, simpler and cheaper than recovering from security incidents.
 Think of the misery of malware or even worse ransomware.

-:::{admonition} What is Security Prevention?
+:::{tip} What is Security Prevention?
-:class: tip, dropdown
 Security prevention means thinking about security threats and implementing good security measurements.
 In this way you prevent cyber security incidents from happening.
 :::